yguitton/training-material/topics/galaxy-interface/tutorials/galaxy-intro-jupyter/tutorial.md

 > <hands-on-title>Data upload using Zenodo</hands-on-title>
 >
-> 1. Create a new history for this RNA-Seq exercise
+> 1. Create a new history for this Jupyter notebook exercise
 >
 >    {% snippet faqs/galaxy/histories_create_new.md %}
 >